-Cozentyx works by blocking interleukin-17 (IL-17).
-IL-17 is a signalling protein, or cytokine, that regulates the immune system and is related to the body’s inflammatory response.
-Cosentyx is itself a type of protein known as a monoclonal antibody.
+Cozentyx works by blocking interleukin-17 (IL-17), a signalling protein (cytokine) that regulates the immune system and is related to the body’s inflammatory response.

 Patients starting Cosentyx will receive an injection weekly for the first five (5) weeks and then once a month after that.